Phase boundaries in algebraic conformal QFT: Extensions and Q-systems

 \subsection{Maximal local subtheories of nonlocal extensions}

 We introduce two maximal local extensions contained in a nonlocal extension.

-In the following, $O$ may be a double cone in two dimensions, or an interval $\subset\RR$, and $O'$ the causal complement, rep.\ the complement in the chiral case.
+As before, $O$ may be a double cone in two dimensions, or an interval $\subset\RR$, and $O'$ the causal complement, resp.\ the complement in the chiral case.
 In the two-dimensional case, we denote the connected components of $O'$ as $W_L$ (the ``left wedge'') and $W_R$ (the ``right wedge'').
 In the chiral case, the two connected components are in fact halfrays, but we shall adopt the same notation $W_L$ (for the negative=past halfray) and $W_R$ (for the positive=future halfray).
 For wedge algebras (halfray algebras), Haag duality holds, namely $\A(W')=\A(W)'$.

 Let $\A\subset\B$ be an extension.
 We define